somtooo/Programming-Design-Paradigm/ImageModel/res/ReadMe.md

 # How to Run
-Extract the folder and open the command prompt in the res folder and run command `java -jar imageModel.jar fileName.txt` The argument `filename.txt` contains the commands you want the application to perform.
+Extract the folder and open the command prompt in the res folder and run command `java -jar ImageModel.jar fileName.txt` The argument `filename.txt` contains the commands you want the application to perform.
 An example has been provided in the `res` folder check `firstBatchFile.txt` to see supported commands.
+Note there's a csv file called `DMC Cotton Floss converted to RGB Values.csv` its in the `res` folder and this is needed for the program to run currently.
+So make sure the csv file the images in the batch file, and the batch file all have to be in the  `res` folder when you run the jar file.
+Also, the outputs of the jar file are stored in the `res` folder.

 # How to Use the Program
 These are the steps on how to use the program.